chenx/PCraw/README.md

     // Start from default page under a.com, crawl all linked pages in a.com. perl pcraw.pl -r http://a.com

-    // Start from index.html, crawl all linked pages in a.com. perl pcraw.pl -u http://a.com/index.html
+    // Start from index.html, crawl all linked pages in a.com.
+(This is the recommended command) perl pcraw.pl -u http://a.com/index.html

     // Start from about.html, crawl all linked pages in a.com.